steqeq/0000/docs/reference/env-variables.rst

         | This is the numbering of the RPM package itself, i.e., the version of the packaging and not the version of the content.
       - 1, 2, 3...

-The following table lists the environment variables that affect only the HIP implementation of the CLR project.
+The following table lists the environment variables that affect ``hipamd``:

 .. list-table::
     :header-rows: 1